Whatsapp Icon

 • Radiation Therapy: The use of high-energy rays to eliminate cancer cells.

-• Immunotherapy: Treatment designed to boost the body's natural defenses to fight the cancer.
+• Immunotherapy: Treatment designed to boost the body's natural defences to fight cancer.

 • Stem Cell Transplant: Also known as bone marrow transplant.
 It involves replacing diseased or damaged marrow with new stem cells.